Julius Campbell, of ‘Remember the Titans’ team, dies at 65

-Julius Campbell Jr., a former Virginia high school football star depicted in the movie “Remember the Titans,” has died at age 65.
+Julius Campbell Jr., a former Virginia high school football star depicted in the movie “Remember the Titans,” has died.
+He was 65.

-The Washington Post reports Campbell died Jan.
-25 of organ failure.
+Campbell died Jan.
+25 of organ failure, The Washington Post reported .
 Cathy Campbell confirmed her husband’s death to the newspaper, calling him a “kind, compassionate human being.”

 After Alexandria high schools integrated, upperclassmen attended T. C. Williams High School in 1971.
 The movie portrayed the Titans’ success that season amid the city’s racial tensions, as they won the Virginia AAA state championship.